Energy-Efficient Federated Edge Learning with Streaming Data: A Lyapunov Optimization Approach

 Another novelty of this work is the consideration of time-varying data importance in the streaming data scenario, which is incorporated in the optimization objective.
 As compared to the static data scenario, our design can adjust the scheduling decision based on the importance of newly arrived data in terms of the amount and similarity to the distribution of existing data.
 The proposed design achieves better learning performance and energy efficiency as compared to alternative schemes, as validated by simulation results.

 Moreover, we provide analytical proof that, when the optimal point drifts slowly enough over time, specifically as $O(t^{-1})$ where $t$ refers to the number of iterations, convergence is guaranteed.
-This analysis is novel and significantly extends existing results on convex optimization with time-varying objectives \cite{sim2020tv,sun2023dist} to the case of FL systems.
+This analysis is novel and significantly extends existing results on convex optimization with time-varying objectives \cite{sim2020tv,sun2023dist} to the case of FL with heterogeneous data.